oskariorg/oskari-docs/md/documentation/backend/search/customchannel.md

-## Creating a custom location search channel
+# Creating a custom location search channel

-The server-side search functionality in Oskari has a concept called search channel.
-Search channel means a handler for one kind of service to make queries to.
-When using the search functionality one can specify which channels to search from e.g. which services to search from and calling the common API the results will be combined.

 All search channels need to implement the `SearchableChannel` interface from the file `service-search/src/main/java/fi/nls/oskari/search/channel/SearchableChannel.java`.
-The easiest way to add a custom search channel is to extend the class `service-search/src/main/java/fi/nls/oskari/search/channel/SearchChannel.java` and annotate the class with `@Oskari("channelID")`:
+The easiest way to add a custom search channel is to extend the class `service-search/src/main/java/fi/nls/oskari/search/channel/SearchChannel.java` and annotate the class with `@Oskari("channelID")`.
+This example offers a basic textual search implementation:

     package fi.nls.oskari.search;